keeltrace/qlcplus-wiki/Windows-Build-Qt5.md

 If you wish to get the very latest bleeding edge (but only if your intention is to do development or are just curious), download the [GitHub client](https://windows.github.com/) otherwise use the command line:
 `git clone git://github.com/mcallegari/qlcplus.git`

 This will create a directory called qlcplus which will contain the latest sources from GIT repository.
-After you have made the initial clone and later wish to keep living on the bleeding egde, you can just update the sources (instead of making a new checkout each time):
+After you have made the initial clone and later wish to keep living on the bleeding egde, you can just update the sources (instead of making a new clone every time):

 `cd qlcplus`<br>
 `git pull`<br>